burlachenkok/burlachenkok.github.io/home.md

 }
 </style>

-My name is Konstantin Burlachenko and I am a CS Ph.D. student and member of Professor [Peter Richtarik's Optimization and Machine Learning Lab](https://richtarik.org/) in the [CEMSE Division at King Abdullah University of Science and Technology](https://cemse.kaust.edu.sa/).
+My name is Konstantin Burlachenko and I am a CS Ph.D. student and member of Professor [Peter Richtárik's Optimization and Machine Learning Lab](https://richtarik.org/) in the [CEMSE Division at King Abdullah University of Science and Technology](https://cemse.kaust.edu.sa/).

 ---